Jeffrey Anderson (game designer): Biography

-Once the earn-out from the sale of Majesco was over, Mr. Anderson left the company and joined the Game Show Network in 2013 as Chief Strategy Officer under David Goldhill.
+Once the earn-out from the sale of Majesco was over, Anderson left the company and joined the Game Show Network in 2013 as chief strategy officer under David Goldhill.
 Under his leadership, GSN acquired the makers of Bingo Bash and others.
 At the time, Bingo Bash was one the world's most profitable and successful social bingo games according to the CY16 annual report published by Eilers and Krejcik.
-In addition to serving as the CSO, Mr. Anderson also spent time operating GSN's many gaming divisions and apps as its Executive Vice President of Social Casino and Bingo, including Bingo Bash, GSN Casino, Wheel of Fortune Slots, Fresh Deck Poker, and many more.
+In addition to serving as the CSO, Anderson also spent time operating GSN's many gaming divisions and apps as its executive vice president of social casino and bingo, including Bingo Bash, GSN Casino, Wheel of Fortune Slots, Fresh Deck Poker, and many more.

-After nearly seven years with GSN, Mr. Anderson left the company to pursue a new opportunity with Hasbro as the head of its global gaming business.
-In that role, he served as the Senior Vice President and General Manager of Global Gaming.
-At Hasbro, Mr. Anderson was responsible for driving Hasbro's portfolio of iconic game brands (such as Monopoly, Risk, Cluedo, and Game of Life) where the total value of the portfolio exceeded 700 million U.S. dollars in global annual sales.
-Specifically, Mr. Anderson over saw the strong growth over Hasbro's iconic Monopoly brand which is the leader in the 7.2 billion U.S. dollars Tabletop game industry.
+After nearly seven years with GSN, Anderson left the company to pursue a new opportunity with Hasbro as the head of its global gaming business.
+In that role, he served as the senior vice president and general manager of global gaming.
+At Hasbro, Anderson was responsible for driving Hasbro's portfolio of iconic game brands (such as Monopoly, Risk, Cluedo, and Game of Life) where the total value of the portfolio exceeded 700 million U.S. dollars in global annual sales.
+Specifically, Anderson oversaw the strong growth over Hasbro's iconic Monopoly brand which is the leader in the 7.2 billion U.S. dollars Tabletop game industry.
 Moreover, in 2020, Wizards of the Coast announced that its Avalon Hill brands would be moved over to Hasbro and be overseen by the gaming group.
 Subsequently, Hasbro announced that it was relaunching a new version of HeroQuest, the iconic role-playing game on its crowd-funding platform.